This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-• Fresh Tomato Salad: Complement your pizza with a light and refreshing Fresh Tomato Salad.
-The salad’s bright flavors and crisp texture provide a delightful contrast to the rich, hearty pizza.
+• Fresh Tomato Salad: A light, refreshing salad with bright flavors and crisp texture to balance the rich, hearty pizza.

 Frequently Asked Questions

-How will I know when the Detroit style pizza is done?
+How do I know when the pizza is done baking?

 a slice of deep dish pizza with cheese hanging off the fork.